billforsternz/retro-sargon/README.md

 the modified Z80 code to X86.

 For the moment I have not abandoned the original 8080 code in this way.
-The Windows script rebuild-and-test.bat converts the original Sargon code directly to X86 code (8080 -> X86) and via the two step process (8080 -> Z80 -> X86) and checks that exactly the same sargon-x86.asm
+The Windows script rebuild-and-compare.bat converts the original Sargon code directly to X86 code (8080 -> X86) and via the two step process (8080 -> Z80 -> X86) and checks that exactly the same sargon-x86.asm
 file is created by both routes.